Bulahdelah, New South Wales: History

 Construction of the timber bridge across the Myall River was completed in 1892 and the bridge was formally opened on 28 July 1892.
-A 2-lane concrete bridge over Myall River was completed in 1969.
+A 2-lane concrete bridge over the Myall River was completed in 1969.

-In 1970 the Bulahdelah tornado swept through the nearby forests, just north of Bulahdelah in what was Australia's most destructive tornado on record.
+In 1970, the Bulahdelah tornado swept through the nearby forests, just north of Bulahdelah in what was Australia's most destructive tornado on record.

 In July 2013 a new section of the Pacific Highway bypassed Buladelah.

 Population

 In the 2016 Census, there were 1,424 people in Bulahdelah.
 83.8% of people were born in Australia and 91.2% of people spoke only English at home.
 The most common responses for religion were Anglican 30.3%, Catholic 23.3% and No Religion 21.9%.

 Places of interest

 The Alum Mountain

 Overlooking the town of Bulahdelah, the Alum Mountain provides views of the area from Cabbage Tree Mountain to the coastline.
 A lookout is accessible via walking trails and car access extends about two thirds of the way up.
 Abandoned mining equipment from the mining operations up until 1952 is found in parts of the mountain as are blast caves.
 A disused mining cart trail directly up the mountain (known by the locals as "the trolley track") is part of the heritage mine-site complex.